benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - But with React, since our markup is in JavaScript
-- It's a little... different; not intuitive
+- It's a little... different; not initially intuitive
+- You see...
 - Before w/ templates, markup was primary and sprinkled in a little logic
 - But React is reverse: logic is primary and sprinkle in some markup
 - We have the full use of JavaScript at our dispoable to build up the JSX to return
-- We also have linting, editor auto-complete, and more around JavaScript the language
+- Comes in handy

 /////